Increase font size

 - Scholarships – Gift money (does not require repayment).
 Scholarships are awarded on the basis of academic achievement, individual talent, and/or possibly some other criteria specified by the donor.
 These awards may or may not have financial need as a criterion.

 - Scholarships awarded at UNC are listed on the menu to the left as “Internal Scholarships”.

 - Scholarships listed on the menu to the left as “Outside Scholarships” are those the student brings with him/her to the University from private (“outside”) sources.
 However, outside scholarships must also be counted toward meeting the student’s aid eligibility; that is, a student’s total financial aid package from all sources cannot exceed the student’s aid eligibility.

-Laptop Grants - The Carolina Computer Initiative offers laptop grants for undergraduates who are eligible for federal aid, complete the CSS PROFILE, and demonstrate financial need.
+Laptop Grants - The Carolina Computer Initiative offers laptop grants for undergraduates who are eligible for federal aid and demonstrate financial need through the CSS PROFILE.
 Visit the CCI site for details.